deco3500/Xplosion/Questionnaire/readme.md

 4. 80% students believe that journalists who have already worked in a company could help them and give useful feedback to students articles.
 ![Alt Text](https://github.com/deco3500/Xplosion/raw/master/Questionnaire/question4.png)

+In conclusion, the value of "myNews" is improtant for journalism students needs.
+Although there are totally 10 users reply the questionnaire, we believe "myNews" could help journalisim students improve their ability, no matter in career or study.